Reserve your Romantic Spot Now & Pay Later

 Access to Playa Peña is right across from El Capitolio (Capitol Building), you’ll see the steps to the right of the San Juan Bautista statue.
 This beach is not crowded.
-Most visitors that want beach time stay at the beach resort areas of Condado, Ocean Park, and Isla Verde, so you may find yourself sharing this beach with just a few other people – giving you a more relaxed natural experience.
+Most visitors that want beach time stay at Condado, Ocean Park, and Isla Verde, so you may find yourself sharing this beach with just a few other people – giving you a more relaxed natural experience.

 If you were to walk east of the steps, you will get to some ruins and find sea glass along the shore.
-The left side is nicer (in the summer months) and when the tide is low.
+The left side is a nicer area for enjoying the water, especially during the summer months when the tide is low.

 We’ll start our online photo tour by walking to the west end of the beach, where you´ll find a beautiful scenic corner perfect for relaxation and watching the waves.
 At high tide it may not be possible to use the beach on the west end, the water comes all the way out to the wall.

 When you walk all the way to the end, you’ll find this breathtaking spot.
 The waters run like a stream, and the bottom is rocky with smooth pebbles in white, red, black, and brown.
-The water is from 6 inches to about 1.5 feet deep (changes with the tide).
 There are schools of tiny fish – perfect for kids.
 There’s an opening to the ocean protected by a wall of rocks that allows fresh flowing water to come in.
 Keep yourself and your children away from that spot for your protection.

 This spot is really beautiful… below is a couple looking for sea glass at the bottom.
 When the tide is low, this is a wonderful spot to watch the water flow into this natural pool.